PercussiveRepair/nyum/_recipes/sugar_cookie_dough.md

 >
 > Line a baking sheet with parchment paper.
 >
-> Scoop a 2-3 heaping tablespoons of cookie dough at a time and roll into balls, then roll the balls in sugar to coat.
+> Scoop a 2-3 heaping tbsp of cookie dough at a time and roll into balls, then roll the balls in sugar to coat.
 >
 > Place onto the prepared baking sheet, giving plenty of room for spreading.
 You should be able to fit 6-8 cookies per tray.
 >